CalPolyAppDevClub/HelloDeveloper_Android/README.md

 This left-hand-side can be very useful.
 Minimalist styling trends can make it difficult to distinguish where one UI element begins and another ends.

-Left of these renderings, you'l find a panel labeled 'Palette'.
+Left of these renderings, you'l find a panel labeled `Palette`.
 In here, you can drag UI elements over onto the rendering and place them as you see fit.
 Go ahead and drag an EditText object onto the rendering.
 Note: It is important that you grab an *EditText* and not a TextView.
 EditText objects allow you to input text while TextViews simply display some text. *If you choose the wrong object, your app will not work*.
-Click on the EditText object and on the left you will see a 'Properties' panel.
+Click on the EditText object and on the left you will see a `Properties` panel.

-Go ahead and change the 'hint' field to say "Please enter your name".
-Now, remove whatever value is in the 'text' field.
+Go ahead and change the `hint` field to say "Please enter your name".
+Now, remove whatever value is in the `text` field.
 A hint is that grayed-out text you see in a form that lets you know what a field is expecting.

 Second, drag a button onto the screen.
 Click on the button in the rendering.
-In the 'Properties' panel, go down to 'onClick' and type 'greet'.
+In the `Properties` panel, go down to `onClick` and type `greet`.
 We have now specified what function will be called when the button is pressed.

 Okay, now we're done laying out our UI.
 Easy, right?
 Now lets move on to adding some functionality